ChrisDamian/WEATHERAPI/README.md

 Testing: Implement unit tests for your views and models using Django's testing framework.
 Deployment: Explore deployment options for your Django application, such as Heroku or AWS.
 Contributing
-If you want to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Make your changes.
-Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature-branch).
-Create a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.